The Color-Dual Fates of $F^3$, $R^3$, and $\mathcal{N}=4$ Supergravity: Resummation to

-A natural question is if the results found so far through five-points and $\mathcal{O}(\alpha'^{\,4})$ can resum to a known theory.
+A natural question is if the results above resum to a known theory.
 We apparently have the freedom to set $a_{3,\text{YM}}=0$.
-If we do so, both our four-point and five-point amplitudes through $\mathcal{O}(\alpha'^{\,4})$ are consistent with the $\alpha'$ expansion of the $B(1,\ldots,n)$ amplitudes of \cite{Huang:2016tag}.
-These $B$ amplitudes ~\cite{Azevedo:2018dgo} belong to the $(DF)^2+\text{YM}$ theory of ref.~\cite{Johansson:2017srf}, where the $(DF)^2$ has been deformed by a massive gauge-theory, with mass scale set by $1/\alpha'$.
-Indeed, in ref.~\cite{Carrasco:2019yyn}, the four-point amplitude of $(DF)^2+\text{YM}$ theory was recovered in terms of the above identified color-dual building blocks: with $n_s^{(DF)^4}\equiv n_s^{(DF)^4_1}+n_s^{(DF)^4_2}$.
+If we do so, our four-point and five-point amplitudes precisely match the $\mathcal{O}(\alpha'^4)$ expansion of the $B(1,\ldots,n)$ amplitudes of \cite{Huang:2016tag}.
+These $B$ amplitudes belong~\cite{Azevedo:2018dgo} to the $(DF)^2+\text{YM}$ theory of ref.~\cite{Johansson:2017srf}, where the $(DF)^2$ has been deformed by a massive gauge-theory, with mass scale set by $1/\alpha'$.
+Indeed, in ref.~\cite{Carrasco:2019yyn}, the four-point amplitude of $(DF)^2+\text{YM}$ theory was expressed in terms of the above color-dual building blocks: with $n_s^{(DF)^4}\equiv n_s^{(DF)^4_1}+n_s^{(DF)^4_2}$.

 The $(DF)^2+\text{YM}$ theory that generates the $B$ amplitudes is a fascinating color-dual dimension-six theory involving the $\tfth$ operator with higher-order propagators.
 It was first written down by Johansson and Nohle~\cite{Johansson:2017srf} with the explicit aim of finding a double-copy description of conformal supergravity.
+While we double-copy over standard propagators, the hallmark conformal propagators emerge from the fact that the resummed graph ``numerators'' of \eqn{resummedDF} are themselves non-local.

-Here we come to the most important consequence of our analysis.
-If one regards double-copy construction as a mathematical trick to simplify the calculation of the kinematic form of specific amplitudes of interest, there is no motivation to introduce a tower of higher-derivative operators.
-If, on the other hand, we require double-copy consistency as a matter of principle, and we wish to grapple with the UV behavior of $\mathcal{N}=4$ supergravity by adding the $\tfth$ operator to the Yang-Mills copy, we find ourselves lifting the Poincar\'e supergravity theory to Berkovits-Witten conformal supergravity~\cite{Berkovits:2004jj,JohanssonConformal},
+As previously noted, double-copying $(DF)^2+\text{YM}$ with maximal sYM recovers the four graviton amplitude of the twisted heterotic string~\cite{Guillen:2021mwp}.
+More generally here we find ourselves lifting the Poincar\'e theory to a family of Einstein-Weyl theories of which Berkovits-Witten conformal supergravity is a famous limiting example~\cite{Berkovits:2004jj,JohanssonConformal},

-We include ellipses to emphasize the potential addition of higher-derivative operators unfixed by solely requiring the double-copy consistency of $\text{YM}+F^3$.
-Such freedom is exposed through $\mathcal{O}(k^{10})$ by the entirely unconstrained parameter {$a_{3,\text{YM}}$}.
-This freedom can be fixed with particular single-valued multiple zeta values (MZV)~\cite{Stieberger:2014hba,Schlotterer:2018zce} so that $((DF)^2+\text{YM}+\ldots) \to [ (DF)^2+\text{YM} ]^{\text{sv}}$, where the superscript denotes a particular mapping to all orders in $\alpha'$ that we will discuss.
-Such a choice will promote $\mathcal{N}=4$ SG to the gravitational heterotic string at tree-level.
+We include ellipses to emphasize the potential inclusion of operators unfixed by solely requiring the double-copy consistency of $\text{YM}+F^3$.
+As we discuss in the next section, this freedom can be fixed with particular Wilson coefficients to promote half-maximal SG amplitudes to the gravitational amplitudes of the heterotic string at tree-level.